abhis0410/form_portal/README.md

 This project is a comprehensive solution for integrating a data collection platform with various post-submission business logic actions.
 This README provides an overview of the design, architecture, and implementation of this solution.

+Note: I have not include authentication files and variable (credentials.json, smtp details, twilio details etc) due to security reasons.
+You must add to run the code

 ## Problem Statements